-There are times when you need to say goodbye to your chairs, couches, tables, or mattresses after they have served their purpose.
-Whether you are upgrading your furniture or discarding them because of damage, their disposal is not as easy as you think.
+Sometimes you need to say goodbye to your chairs, couches, tables, or mattresses after they have served their purpose.
+Whether upgrading your furniture or discarding them because of damage, its disposal is not as easy as you think.

-Sydney council pickups have strict regulations when it comes to the disposal of bulky and massive items.
-Although some councils offer free furniture collection, it might take weeks before the actual pickup.
-Moreover, putting out your wastes before the appointment date is considered illegal dumping, which will undoubtedly result in fines.
+Sydney council pickups have strict regulations regarding the disposal of bulky and massive items.
+Although some councils offer free furniture collection, it might take weeks before pickup.
+Moreover, putting out your waste before the appointment date is considered illegal dumping, which will undoubtedly result in fines.

-Bulky items disposal can be costly for some people.
+Bulky item disposal can be costly for some people.
 But as the saying goes, “It costs nothing to be kind.”
-Donating your “still functioning” furniture to charities and institutions is the best decision to make.
-The items that you consider as rubbish may be gold for someone.
+Donating your “still functioning” furniture to charities and institutions is the best decision.
+The items that you consider rubbish may be gold for someone.

 Where can I Donate My Furniture in Sydney?

 Sydney consists of diverse groups of people coming from all walks of life.
 Even though the city’s economy is thriving, we cannot deny that some individuals experience misfortunes.
-In fact, Sydney has recorded a 12.6% poverty rate in 2019.
+Sydney recorded a 12.6% poverty rate in 2019.

-There are several charities in Sydney that assist people in sustaining their basic needs.
-And as they face financial challenges, donations can surely help them provide more aids to the needy.
+Several charities in Sydney assist people in sustaining their basic needs.
+And as they face financial challenges, donations can help them provide more aid to the needy.
 So, before throwing away unwanted furniture, you can check out these institutions if they can pick up your donations:

 1. The Generous and The Grateful (website)

 The Generous and The Grateful is an organisation that provides the essential needs of people who want to rebuild their lives.
-With their motto, “Keeping the kindness wheels turning,” they can take furniture items such as dining tables, drawers, and wardrobes that are still functional.
+With their motto, “Keeping the kindness wheels turning,” they can take furniture items such as dining tables, drawers, and still functional wardrobes.

-The organisation focuses on giving aids to those at risk of being homeless.
-They help people who are seeking asylum, victims of domestic violence, and youths in danger.
+The organisation focuses on giving aid to those at risk of being homeless.
+They help people seeking asylum, victims of domestic violence, and youths in danger.

 If you have great condition, functional white goods such as refrigerators or washing machines (under 12 years old), then donating these items would be extremendously helpful.
-They will help serve many in-need Australians who need to keep their food stored safely, as well as clean wearable cloths so that they confidently show up in life.
+They will help serve many in-need Australians who need to keep their food stored safely and clean wearable cloths so that they confidently show up in life.

 2. Vinnies Shops (website)

-Vinnies shops are all around Australia to take unwanted clothing, furniture, toys, books, and other clutter to support 1.3 million vulnerable Australians every year.
+Vinnies shops in Australia take unwanted clothing, furniture, toys, books, and other clutter to support 1.3 million vulnerable Australians every year.
 They are the social services extension of St. Vincent de Paul Society and operate op shops where the profit goes to the less fortunate.

 Furthermore, they aim to reduce the country’s landfilling rate and protect the environment by reusing and recycling donations.
 Depending on a shop near you, they can take your clutter and utilise them to fund their programs.